pyokagan/pycsdl2/docs/source/api/rwops.rst

       A function that writes to the stream.
 It must have the same function signature as :func:`SDL_RWwrite`.

+   .. attribute:: close

+      A function that cleans up the stream.
+It must release any resources used by the stream and free the :class:`SDL_RWops` itself with :func:`SDL_FreeRW`.
+It must have the same function signature as :func:`SDL_RWclose`.

 .. data:: SDL_RWOPS_UNKNOWN

    Unknown stream type.